FullStackWithLawrence/006-scikit-learn-logistic-regression/README.md

 ### Jupyter Notebook

 I strongly recommend that you review the Jupyter notebook that is included in this repo.
-It includes a fully documented Jupyter notebook that provides **significantly** more explanation on ways to go about inspecting and analyzing your data set before attempting to create a model.
+It provides **significantly** more explanation on ways to go about inspecting and analyzing your data set before attempting to create a model.
 Additionally, I've added a read-only copy of my output in html format which you can use as a guide, to better understand what the output of the Jupyter Notebook is supposed to look like.

+Note that freely downloadable [VS Code](https://code.visualstudio.com/) natively renders Jupyter Notebooks from inside the code editor, which is a really convenient feature.

 ### Command Line